 אָב ʼâb awb; a primitive word; father, in a literal and immediate, or figurative and remote application:

 KJV – chief, (fore-) father(-less), ⨯ patrimony, principal.
 Compare names in ‘Abi-‘.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Eve in the Bible.
+Please use the Social Network links just below to share this information from The Explanation, Eve in the Bible.
 The Meaning and Reality for Today